The 3% Lever: Weekly Shifts That Compound Into $100K+ Over 12 Months for $75K–$95K Operators

 Once you have your opportunity map, you implement systematically—one improvement per number, every month.

-Not all five simultaneously.
-One at a time, rotating through the five numbers.
+You don’t push all five at once; you improve one number at a time, rotating through the five.

 Month 1: Improve Lead Flow